aadityakumar08/demo-application/README.md

 4. Push to the branch (`git push origin feature/YourFeature`)
 5. Open a Pull Request

+See [`CONTRIBUTING.md`](CONTRIBUTING.md) for more details.

 ---

+## 🤝 Code of Conduct

+Please read and follow our [`CODE_OF_CONDUCT.md`](CODE_OF_CONDUCT.md) to foster an open and welcoming community.

+---

 ## ❓ Troubleshooting
 - **Database connection errors:** Ensure PostgreSQL is running and credentials in `application.properties` are correct.
 - **Port conflicts:** Make sure port 8080 is free or change it in `application.properties`.
 - **JWT errors:** Double-check the `jwt.secret` value in your properties file.

+---

+## ❓ FAQ

+**Q: How do I reset my password?**
+A: Password reset is not implemented in this demo.
+You can add this feature in the future.

+**Q: Can I use a different database?**
+A: Yes, update the datasource properties in `application.properties` for your preferred database.

+**Q: How do I add more fields to a model?**
+A: Update the corresponding entity in `src/main/java/com/example/realtimedashboard/model/` and run migrations if needed.

 ---